Church Of The Holy Sepulchre guide starts with basics (hours, map, history, ladder), and then we will tour through the church. Let’s begin!

 Visitors to the Church of the Holy Sepulchre find themselves steeped in the Christian history as well as experiencing living testimony to the tenacity of Christians to revere their piece of Jerusalem from the earliest times to the present.

 And if you take a look at the right wall along the stairs, then you will see Crusader graffiti.

-As you descend the stars you will enter into Chapel of Saint Helena.
+As you descend the stairs you will enter into Chapel of Saint Helena.

 Chapel Of Saint Helena

 Chapel of Saint Helena is a 12th-century Armenian church, called after Helena, mother of Emperor Constantine, who came here to find the True Cross.

 – Chapel of Saint Helena – between the Chapel of Division of Robes and the Greek Chapel of the Derision are stairs descending to the Chapel of Saint Helena.